valleybay/valleybay.github.io/_posts/2017-10-10-one-more-thing.md

 that seems over the top.
 They're fun *sometimes*.
 Any way, disabling notifications is not enough, because now I have to go into the applications to see if I have any new messages.
 This is annoying (and disappointing) when I don't have any new messages (sad face).
 I guess I just need to be more disciplined.
-Move them to a sepparate screen, keep badge count on (so I don't have to open the app), and then only check every 3-4 hours.
+Move them to a separate screen, keep badge count on (so I don't have to open the app), and then only check every 3-4 hours.
 We'll see.